 Requests | $0.15 / million | Included |

-Duration | $12.50 / million GB-s | $4 / million GB-s |
+Duration | $12.50 / million GB-second (opens in a new tab) | $4 / million GB-second (opens in a new tab) |

-Network Bandwidth | "Normal" traffic according to ToS | $0.04/GB for outbound traffic |
+Network Bandwidth | "Normal" traffic according to their terms of service | $0.04/GB for outbound traffic |

-Koyeb provides a variety of instance sizes with different CPU, RAM, and SSD allocations, so you can select and optimize computing resources for your workloads.
-This option does not exist with Cloudflare workers as all Cloudflare Workers are limited to 128 MB of memory.
+Koyeb provides a variety of Instance sizes with different CPU, RAM, and SSD allocations so you can select and optimize computing resources for your workloads.
+This option does not exist with Cloudflare Workers as all Cloudflare Workers are limited to 128 MB of memory.

 We built Koyeb to provide developers with the fastest way to deploy their apps globally.
 The built-in features we provide aim to create a true serverless experience that powers the necessary underlying infrastructure of your apps and speeds up the time between a feature idea and its reality.